If a product’s stock UOM does not match its sales UOM, you have to define a UOM conversion.

 - Open the entry of an existing product or add a new one.

 - Go to the record tab “UOM Conversion” at the bottom of the page and click .
-A new window opens up.
+An overlay window opens up.

-- The field UOM determines the source UOM and must be identical with the product’s stock UOM, e.g. here “kilograms”.
+- The field UOM determines the source UOM and must be identical to the product’s stock UOM, e.g., here “kilograms”.